By Kyra Edson

 By Jafar Al-Mondhiry, MD

 I’m surprised I even noticed it.
 The patient gowns, IV poles, slipper-socks—all normal fare in the hallways of a busy hospital.
-But down in the elevator bank, just between the …
+But down in the elevator bank, just …

 By Amar Parikh, MD